-GRS-1000.1063: This schedule is reserved for recorded evidence of activities and transactions that relate to or affect, in a specific manner, monitoring compliance with statutory and regulatory requirements and/or orders, permits, licenses, and similar authorizations issued by or under the statutory authority of a public agency.
+GRS-1000.1103: This schedule is reserved for recorded evidence of activities and transactions that relate to or affect, in a specific manner, the day-to-day operations of a public agency and internal workflows and processes.
+Does not include rulemaking pursuant to the Administrative Procedure Act.